-(a) U.S. District Court because it is the only court that offers a jury trial. (b) The U.S. Court of Federal Claims because its appellate court is the Circuit Court of Appeals for the Federal Circuit. (c) The U.S. Tax Court or the U.S. District Court because they will not appeal to the Circuit Court of Appeals for the Federal Circuit. (d) The U.S. Tax Court or the U.S. District Court because they will appeal to the 7th Circuit.
+Answer: (a) U.S. District Court because it is the only court that offers a jury trial. (b) The U.S. Court of Federal Claims because its appellate court is the Circuit Court of Appeals for the Federal Circuit. (c) The U.S. Tax Court or the U.S. District Court because they will not appeal to the Circuit Court of Appeals for the Federal Circuit. (d) The U.S. Tax Court or the U.S. District Court because they will appeal to the 7th Circuit.

-98. A client has recently learned of a recently proposed tax bill that would increase the tax rates on investment gains by 5 percent.
+98) A client has recently learned of a proposed tax bill that would increase the tax rates on investment gains by 5 percent.
 The President does not support this increase.
 Please describe for your client the process by which new tax legislation is created and how the President's disapproval may influence the enactment of the bill.

-As required by the U.S. Constitution (Article 1, Section 7), "All bills for raising revenue shall originate in the House of Representatives."
+Answer: As required by the U.S. Constitution (Article 1, Section 7), "All bills for raising revenue shall originate in the House of Representatives."
 The Senate may propose tax legislation, but the first to formally consider a bill will be the House, typically within its Ways and Means Committee.
 After the committee debates the proposed legislation and drafts a bill, the bill is sent to the House of Representatives for debate and ultimately a vote (either yea or nay without modification).
 If the bill is approved, it becomes an "Act" and is sent to the Senate, which refers the Act to the Senate Finance Committee.
 Not to be outdone by the House, the Senate Finance Committee typically amends the Act during its deliberations.
 After the revised Act passes the Senate Finance Committee, the Act is sent to the Senate for debate and vote.
 Unlike the process in the House of Representatives, Senators may modify the proposed legislation during their debate.
 If the Senate passes the Act, both the House and Senate versions of the legislation are sent to the Joint Conference Committee, which consists of members of the House Ways and Means Committee and the Senate Finance Committee.
 During the Joint Conference Committee deliberations, committee members debate the two versions of the proposed legislation.
 Possible outcomes for any specific provision in the proposed legislation include adoption of the Senate version, House version, or some compromise version of the two acts.
 Likewise, it is possible that the Joint Conference Committee will simply choose to eliminate specific provisions from the proposed legislation or fail to reach a compromise on the proposed legislation, thereby terminating the legislation.
 After the Joint Conference Committee approves the Act, the revised legislation is sent to the House and Senate for vote.
 If approved by both the House and Senate, the Act is sent to the President for his or her signature.
 If the President signs the act, it becomes law and is incorporated into the Internal Revenue Code of 1986 (i.e., Title 26 of the United States Code, which contains all codified laws of the U.S.).
-If the President vetoes the legislation, Congress may override the veto with a 2/3rd positive vote in both the House of Representatives and Senate.
+If the President vetoes the legislation, Congress may override the veto with a 2/3 positive vote in both the House of Representatives and Senate.
 Given the President's disapproval of the proposed tax increase and supermajority required to override a Presidential veto, the legislation most likely will not be enacted.

-AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Measurement Blooms: Evaluate Learning Objective: 02-04 Describe the legislative process as it pertains to taxation.
-Level of Difficulty: 3 Haro Topic: Tax Law Sources 99.
-Chris and Chuck were recently debating whether the Internal Revenue Code is "logical."
+99) Chris and Chuck were recently debating whether the Internal Revenue Code is "logical."
 Chris offers that she has briefly reviewed the Code and could hardly understand its organizational structure, if there is one.
 Please describe the basic organization of the code and how understanding its organization may be especially beneficial to the tax researcher.